PRUNERS/FLiT/README.md

 floating-point algorithms.
 For many applications, this may not matter as the difference is typically very small.
 But there are situations where

-1. the difference is not so small
+1. The difference is not so small
-2. your application cares even about small differences, or
+2. Your application cares even about small differences, or
-3. your application is so large (such as a weather simulation) that a small change may propagate into very large result variability.
+3. Your application is so large (such as a weather simulation) that a small change may propagate into very large result variability.

 FLiT helps developers determine where reproducibility problems may occur due to